-* Chip unit put up for sale after Westinghouse charges
+* Chip unit put up for sale after Westinghouse charges mounted

 * Toshiba wants to raise at least $9 bln from chip unit sale

 * Expects $18 bln valuation for unit